You got an offer at Google. Congratulations! Now it’s time to maximize your offer.

 If you manage to negotiate an offer that’s above that number, you’ll accept it.
 If you don’t, then you’ll walk away and stay at your current company, or continue interviewing.

-That number or set of conditions are subjective and results from a lot of different factors, including: the research you’ve done in step 2, your other options, other personal circumstances, etc.
+That number or set of conditions is subjective and results from a lot of different factors, including: the research you’ve done in step 2, your other options, other personal circumstances, etc.

-Having this number in mind during the negotiation will enable you to keep a cool head and to know when to accept the offer or move on.
+Having that number in mind during the negotiation will enable you to keep a cool head and to know when to accept the offer or move on.

 There are many ways to make a counteroffer.
-Here are two common ones we recommend considering:
+Here are two we recommend considering:

-The main downside of this approach is that you might not maximize your total compensation because your walk-away number might be lower than the maximum offer Google was willing to make you.
-You also obviously can’t use that approach if the initial offer you received is already higher than your walk away.
+Cons: You might not be able to maximize your total compensation because your walk-away number could be lower than the maximum offer Meta was willing to make you.
+You also obviously can’t use that approach if the initial offer you received is already higher than your walk-away.

-The main downside is it will involve more questions, pushback, and back-and-forth with your recruiter.
+Cons: It will involve more questions, pushback, and back and forth with your recruiter.
 In other words, it’s more work and discomfort to go through.
 Working with a seasoned job offer negotiator can help a lot if you pick that approach.

 3.2 Write your counteroffer email

-First, an email puts you in complete control of what you’re communicating, so you can’t be derailed by questions the recruiter throws at you.
+- First, an email puts you in complete control of what you’re communicating, and so you won't be derailed by questions the recruiter throws at you.

-Second, your recruiter will be able to easily forward that email to their compensation team to review and bump your numbers.
+- Second, your recruiter will be able to easily forward that email to their team to review and increase your offer.

 Non-negotiable counteroffer email template